-Dr. Morra has won several research awards (her books have been finalists for the Gabrielle Roy Prize and the LAMBDA Prize) and teaching awards, including the Departmental teaching Award (2008-2009) and Best Professor of the Humanities (2007-2008 and 2009-2010); she has been nominated for several other teaching prizes, including the William and Nancy Turner Teaching Award (2010-2011).
+Dr. Morra has won several research awards (her books have been finalists for the Gabrielle Roy Prize in English and the LAMBDA Prize) and teaching awards, including the Departmental teaching Award (2008-2009) and Best Professor of the Humanities (2007-2008 and 2009-2010); she has been nominated for several other teaching prizes, including the William and Nancy Turner Teaching Award (2010-2011).
 She was also awarded the Faculty Evaluation Committee Merit Award for Research/Teaching in 2010 and again in 2013.

 She is the President of the Quebec Writers’ Federation (2014-2016; 2017-2018) and sits on the advisory board for Guernica Press, Canadian Literature, and Studies in Canadian Literature.
 She runs the Morris House Reading Series at Bishop’s University, and conceived of and runs the Student Writing Week/End in the Eastern Townships (SWEET) and organized the Literary Umbrella of Quebec (LUQ).